 If you are getting divorced or considering divorce in California, here are ten common divorce mistakes to avoid:

 Mistake #1: Rushing the Process to Get it Over With and Save Money

 The divorce process is not a time in anyone’s life they think back to with longing and nostalgia.
-Everyone involved is eager to get this process over with and end their marriage, often leading spouse to enter into marital settlement agreements without careful consideration.
-Consequently, many spouses wind up with divorce judgments they are not a peace with and regret their hasty decisions down the road.
+Everyone involved is eager to get this process over with and end their marriage, often leading spouses to enter into marital settlement agreements without careful consideration.
+Consequently, many spouses wind up with divorce judgments they are not at peace with and regret their hasty decisions down the road.